After Childhood Accident, SNHU Instructor Continues to Give Back

 Recently Gurmilan left the television station and began a teaching career because he was motivated to share what he’d learned from his years in journalism to a younger generation.

-Locally, he teaches at San Diego City College as well as communication, public speaking and mass media courses online for Southern New Hampshire University.
+Locally, he teaches at San Diego City College as well as communication, public speaking and mass media online college courses for Southern New Hampshire University.
 He talks about his disability in the introduction video he posts online at the beginning of each course.

 “I want to show them that we all have challenges and they can accomplish all they want if they work hard enough,” Gurmilan said.
 “If I was able to accomplish my dream and keep looking for goals to accomplish, anyone can do it.”